Alemi7523/Alemi7523.github.io/index.md

 You are asked to check Venam, so leave the house, or try it, because Crawli will enter just at that moment blocking you.
-Change of plans, go to Jyannobi.
+Change of plans, go to Jynnobi.

-Enter the temple, east of Jyannobi and go up for a cutscene.
+Enter the temple, east of Jynnobi and go up for a cutscene.

 Go up to Route 6 and talk with Aelita.